 8. Enterprise Application:

-If you have an enterprise application like a CRM, ERP, or finance systems, there are lot of features which are present in the application.
-It is easier to customise your existing enterprise application to work on a mobile than to have a mobile application for each of those features.
+If you have an enterprise application like a CRM solution, ERP software, or finance systems, there are lot of features which are present in the application.
+It is easier to customise your existing enterprise software application to work on a mobile than to have a mobile application for each of those features.
 A progressive web app development company can offer an integrated solution for a business.